Louisville Astronomical Society

 • Curby

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the last quarter Moon will be 40% illuminated and 23.1 days old in this lunation for observing through our telescopes.
-This event is weather dependent so conditions may cause cancellation.
+Tonight the waxing gibbous Moon will be 88% illuminated and 11 days old in this lunation for observing through our telescopes.
+Mars will also be available for viewing tonight.

 Map to Curby